 - 9. The window that shows the completion of setting is displayed.
 Click Yes. - 10.
 License Manager is displayed.
 Click Register to register the license.
-For detailed information on the steps for registration, see Chapter 4 "Registering the license"
+For detailed information on the registration procedure, refer to Chapter 4, "Registering the license" in this guide.